Cherokee Purple tomato

 Wild Plum Farm is working hard getting ready for the2011 growing season.
 Tomato, pepper, artichoke,celery and various other transplants are almost ready to go in the ground.
 With all the bad weather, the garden has been to wet to put anything into it. (more...)

-Wild Peace Farm is a small vegetables farm located in Monkton, MD.
+Wild Peace Farm is a small vegetables farm located in Freeland, MD.
 We use farming techniques that nurture the soil, environment, and community.
-We offer CSA shares that are available for pick-up on the farm in Monkton and at our two farmers markets in Catonsville and Baltimore City. (more...)
+We offer CSA shares that are available for pick-up on the farm in Freeland and at our two farmers markets in Catonsville and Baltimore City. (more...)

 Wild Carrot Farm LLC.
 USDA Certified Organic Vegetables, Fruits, Flowers, and Herbs.
-Vegetable and Flower Plants.
-Farm to School and School to Farm Programs.
+Vegetable, Flower and Herb Plants.
 CSA Program - see website for details.(more...)